 ---|---|

-Audio Software on NXP Microcontrollers | Middleware, example applications, MCUXpresso Config tools and partner solutions for advanced audio applications. |
+Audio Software on NXP Microcontrollers | Middleware, example applications, MCUXpresso Config Tools and partner solutions for advanced audio applications. |

 AN12090 Using Multi-Channel Feature of SAI | This document introduces the technology of a 7.1 surround sound system, including SAI and FLAC, and provides guidance on how to use the multi-channel SAI feature to develop applications running in a correct high-performance way. |

 Several examples, demos and drivers are available within the SDK to help you get started.
-Some common examples related to audio are listed below.
+Some common examples related to Audio are listed below.

 Demonstrates complicated digital audio playback and record case.